tigerbeetle/tigerbeetle/docs/reference/transfers.md

 between two accounts with different `ledger` values.
 See:
 [`accounts_must_have_the_same_ledger`](./operations/create_transfers.md#accounts_must_have_the_same_ledger).

-[Asset exchange](../recipes/asset-exchange.md) is implemented with two or more linked transfers.
+[Currency exchange](../recipes/currency-exchange.md) is implemented with two or more linked transfers.

 Constraints: